jperradin/nexus/docs/api_reference.md

 ### Node

-Represents a node in the system, encapsulating properties like position, neighbors, mass, and coordination.
-Utilizes Python dataclasses with slots and ordering for efficient and comparable instances.
+Dataclass representing a node in the simulation frame.
+A Node is the fundamental unit of the cluster analysis pipeline.
+It stores properties (symbol, position, mass) and participates in the union-find algorithm through its parent field.
+Nodes self-parent by default, meaning each node starts as the root of its own cluster.

 #### Attributes

-- `symbol` (str): Symbolic identifier of the node (i.e., "1", "2", "A", "B", "Si", "O", etc.).
+- `symbol` (str): Chemical symbol of the atom (e.g., "Si", "O").
 - `node_id` (int): Unique identifier (auto-incremented if not provided).
 - `position` (np.ndarray): 3D coordinates of the node.
 - `parent` (Optional[Node]): Reference to parent node; defaults to self if not set.